-- (a) Develop acts, rules, standards and scientific database, codes of practice and monitoring capabilities and enforcement manuals for assessing risk in the research and development and release of GMOs/LMOs into the environment. - (b) Provide the basis to ensure safety of the developers and end-users of modern biotechnological products. - (c) Promote the development and enforcement of regulations in harmony with national priorities and international approaches. - (d) Foster a favourable climate for developing and accelerating innovation and for adopting sustainable biotechnology products and processes.
+- (a) Provide the framework to ensure safety of the developers and end-users of modern biotechnological products. - (b) Promote the development and enforcement of regulations in harmony with national priorities and international obligations. - (c) Foster a favourable climate for developing and accelerating innovation and for adopting sustainable biotechnology products and processes. - (d) As necessary, develop materials in support of the objective of ensuring the safe handling transit and use of GMOs, including standard operating procedures, standards of best practice for record keeping and data recording, monitoring and inspection of regulated activities or other such guidance.

-This guidelines covers aspects of risk assessment and safety requirements needed for undertaking (a)Laboratory work, (b) Field trial and (c) Commercial use, involving i) Microorganisms ii) plants and iii) Animals.
-Guidelines for laboratory work specify the experiments to be categorized as belonging to different biosafety levels like work bearing minimal risk, work bearing low risk, work bearing considerable risk and work bearing high risk and what precautionary measures should be taken to avert such risk.
+These guidelines covers aspects of risk assessment and safety requirements needed for undertaking (a) Laboratory work, (b) Field trial and (c) Commercial use, involving i) Microorganisms, ii) Plants, iii) Fish and aquatics and iv) Animals.
+Guidelines for laboratory work specify the experiments to be categorized as belonging to different biosafety levels reflecting work bearing minimal risk, work bearing low risk, work bearing considerable risk and work bearing high risk and what precautionary measures should be taken to avert such risk.